wp-plugins/js-banner-rotate/readme.txt

 Donate link: http://www.jumping-duck.com/wordpress/
 Tags: javascript, banner, header, image rotate, yui Requires at least: 2.8
-Tested up to: 3.2
+Tested up to: 3.5
-Stable tag: 1.3.3
+Stable tag: 2.0
 License: GPLv2+

 Create a JavaScript-driven rotating banner image on your WordPress site.

 == Description ==

-This plugin uses the Yahoo!
-User Interface (YUI) Javascript libraries to create a platform-agnostic rotating banner image for your website.
+This plugin uses JavaScript to create a platform-agnostic rotating banner image for your website.
 Unlike similar Flash implementations, this feature will work even on Flash-disabled web browsers.

 Note that you will need to upload your images separately using WordPress' built-in image gallery feature.